brandonhilkert/sinatra-classic-template/README.md

 Sinatra Classic Template
 ========================

-This is a template for a basic Sinaatra Classic application.
+This is a template for a basic Sinatra Classic application.
 It uses Bundler to manage dependencies and ERB for views.

 The template includes a blank "style.css" stylesheet to include application-specific CSS and includes jQuery from the Google CDN.